pythonindia/python.org.in/_drafts/pythonindia-news-feb-march.md

 Workshops:

+**February 02-03, 2013**: [Kushal Das][kushal] conducted 2-day Python workshop at NIT, Durgapur.
+About 90 students attended the workshop. [see blog post][nitd-post].
+**February 05-06, 2013**: [Kushal Das][kushal] conducted 2-day Fedora/Python workshop at Dr. B. C. Roy Engineering College, Durgapur.
+About 120 students attend the workshop.
+Due to large number of students, it was conducted in 2 separate tracks. [see blog post][bcrec-post].

 **February 11, 2013**: [Anand Chitipothu][anand] conducted Python workshop at Channabasaveshwara Institute of Technology (CIT), Gubbi.
 About 60 students attend the workshop.

 **February 15, 2013**: "[Introduction to Python][1]" workshop was conducted in Hyderabad by [Agiliq][]. ([Meetup page][2])